ggnsta/GoParty/SRS/ArchitectureSolution.md

 ## Comparison:
   In general architectural idea was successfully implemented.
 But there are some issues inside of concrete layers.
 All of this differences are trivial and temporarily that's why it's not shown on another diagram.

+## Ways of improvement:
+  1. Move mappers to separated interface
+  2. Improve exception handling mechanism
+  3. Utilize DependencyResolver component due to using NinjectModule implementation for each binding context.

 ## Mobile client

 ### As to be